pyeventsourcing/esdbclient/README.md

 ### Get current stream position

-The client has a `get_stream_position()` method, which can be used to get the current "stream position" of a stream (the position in the stream of the last recorded event in that stream).
+The `get_stream_position()` method can be used to get the "stream position" of the last recorded event in a stream.

 This method has a `stream_name` argument, which is required.